httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 ## Client Behavior

-A CACHE_DIGEST frame can be sent from a client to a server on any stream in the "open" state, and conveys a digest of the contents of the client's cache for associated stream.
+A CACHE_DIGEST frame MUST be sent from a client to a server on stream 0, and conveys a digest of the contents of the client's cache for the indicated origin.

 In typical use, a client will send one or more CACHE_DIGESTs immediately after the first request on a connection for a given origin, on the same stream, because there is usually a short period of